Guide to Homeschooling in

 How to Start Homeschooling in TEXAS

 If you have decided that homeschool will be a great option for you, the next steps are fairly easy.
-Although you are not required to formally withdraw your student from their public or private school, we recommend that parents officially unenroll their student from their current school.
+You will want to withdraw your student from their public or private school, we recommend that parents officially unenroll their student from their current school.
 Doing this will prevent any truancy concerns.

 Power Homeschool’s curriculum covers the necessary Texas required subjects as well as various electives, foreign languages, and health courses.
 Our online portal makes it easy for parents to keep records and monitor progress.